adspiceprospice/codebase_extractor/README.md

 # Codebase Extractor

 A simple Python tool to extract and combine code from an entire codebase into a single text file for simplifying workflows when using LLM's.
+If i get feedback that this is useful, I'll add more features and probably make a free mac app out of it.

+# Codebase Extractor

+A powerful Python tool to extract and combine code from an entire codebase into a single text file.
+Perfect for code reviews, documentation, analyzing project structure, or creating a comprehensive view of your project.

 ## Features